Alejogb1/job-board/blog-data/how-can-i-fix-scheduled-function-call-issues-in-python-aiogram.md

 id: "how-can-i-fix-scheduled-function-call-issues-in-python-aiogram"
 ---

-Okay, let's talk about those pesky scheduled function call issues you're encountering with aiogram in Python.
+, let's talk about those pesky scheduled function call issues you're encountering with aiogram in Python.
 I've certainly been down that rabbit hole a few times myself, and it's usually a combination of things that can trip you up.
 Often, it's not an aiogram-specific problem, but rather a misunderstanding of how asynchronous programming, the event loop, and task scheduling intertwine within the framework.
 Let’s unpack it.

 First, it's vital to recognize that aiogram is built upon `asyncio`, and that everything within it revolves around the event loop.
 When you’re setting up scheduled tasks, you aren’t directly telling Python to execute code at a specific time; instead, you're requesting the event loop to do so.
 If this loop is blocked or not handled properly, your scheduled function calls will seem erratic, delayed, or might not even execute at all.
 I remember once troubleshooting a very frustrating situation where database updates were scheduled using `asyncio.sleep` and a regular `while True` loop— needless to say, the entire bot was essentially a single-threaded mess, and the schedules were all over the place.
 The problem?
 The sleep was blocking, and the bot became unresponsive.